 LEED-certified hotels and lodgings are more energy and resource efficient, and have a lower impact on our environment.

 Large hospitality groups such as the Marriott, conveniently share their LEED-certified hotels on its website.
-For smaller hotels, airbnb, and other lodgings, check their individual website or call to ask whether the building is LEED-certified.
+For smaller hotels, airbnb, and other lodgings, check their individual website or call to ask whether the property enforces green and eco-friendly initiatives.

-Another way to travel zero waste is to help hotels save resources and reduce waste by bringing your own toiletries.
+Another way to travel zero waste is to help hotels save resources and reduce waste by bringing your own toiletries in reusables containers.

 I’m on the road often, and I do always carry my personal shampoo, conditioner and lotion in my small reusable containers (You can find great, affordable reusable containers at Daiso or Muji).